jgreener64/ProteinEnsembles.jl/README.md

 Pkg.clone(https://github.com/jgreener64/ProteinEnsembles.jl.git)
 ```

 from the Julia REPL.
+This will also automatically install a few other required Julia packages.
 If you want you can run the tests using `Pkg.test("ProteinEnsembles")`.

 ## Requirements